The pandemic health and economic crises have contributed to a further widening of long-standing economic, racial, and

-The pandemic-related economic crisis has been particularly devastating for people of color.
-When the shutdown sent unemployment levels skyrocketing in March and April, Black and Latinx workers were much more likely to be among the jobless than Whites, according to the Bureau of Labor Statistics data.
-This was true despite the fact that people of color make up a disproportionate share of essential workers who had to remain on the job.
-While the jobs picture has improved, the racial disparities remain.
-As of January, the unemployment rate was highest among Black Americans, at 9.2 percent, compared to 5.7 percent among White workers.
+The pandemic-related economic crisis in 2020 was particularly devastating for people of color.
+When the shutdown sent unemployment levels skyrocketing in March and April of that year, Black and Latino workers were much more likely to be jobless than white workers, according to BLS data.
+This remained true despite the fact that people of color made up a disproportionate share of essential workers who had to remain on the job at the start of the pandemic.
+While the overall unemployment rate has returned to pre-pandemic levels, racial disparities remain.
+As of September 2022, the unemployment rate for Black workers was 5.8 percent, compared to just 3.5 percent for U.S. workers as a whole.

 The Covid-19 pandemic has exacerbated long-standing gender inequalities.
 Women are more likely than men to work in service occupations, including domestic work, restaurant service, retail, tourism, and hospitality, that require face-to-face interactions and have been hard-hit by layoffs.
 Because of the nature of these jobs, teleworking is not an option for many women.

 Frontline jobs, which are the ones most often deemed “essential” and require people to work in-person, are also heavily staffed by women.
 The health care, social work, and government and community-based services sectors are overwhelmingly made up of female employees, according to research from the Economic Policy Institute.
 Women make up 73 percent of government and community-based services workers, 76 percent of health care workers, and 78 percent of social workers.

-Transgender people are always in a precarious position, but the Covid-19 pandemic has made them particularly vulnerable.
-According to research from the Williams Institute at UCLA, transgender Americans are at a higher risk for Covid-19 for several reasons.
+Although research on transgender people is sorely lacking, available data make clear they have been particularly vulnerable to the Covid-19 pandemic.
+According to the Williams Institute at UCLA, transgender Americans are at a higher risk for Covid-19 for several reasons.
 They are more likely to be low-income, with 47.7 percent of transgender people living below 200 percent of the official U.S. poverty line, compared to 28.9 percent of the general U.S. population.
 They are also significantly more likely to suffer from asthma and HIV, conditions that put people at higher risk of mortality if they contract Covid-19.
 And they experience high barriers to receiving health care.